Pollution Control Industrial Dampers

 Kelair understands the unique process air and gas flow challenges of pollution control equipment manufacturers.

-Kelair dampers are designed and constructed to meet and exceed the most stringent equipment specifications for air flow, temperature, actuation, material choice and cost value.
-Airflow control dampers are used to transport and control how pollutants enter a VOC abatement device, and affect energy efficiency and total system performance.
+Kelair VOC control system dampers are designed and constructed to meet and exceed the most stringent equipment specifications for air flow, temperature, actuation, material choice and cost value.
+Airflow control dampers are used to transport and control how pollutants enter VOC control equipment, and affect energy efficiency and total system performance.

 Pollution Control Damper Solutions